Graph Diffusion-Based AeBS Deployment and Resource Allocation in RSMA-Enabled URLLC Low-Altitude Wireless Networks: Conclusion

 \section{Conclusion}

-In this paper, we have proposed a novel GenAI-based joint AeBS deployment, user association, and resource allocation strategy for RSMA-enabled URLLC low-altitude economic networks, thereby maximizing system sum rate and coverage.
+In this paper, we have proposed a novel GenAI-based joint AeBS deployment, user association, and resource allocation strategy in RSMA-enabled LAWNs for supporting URLLC services, thereby maximizing system sum rate and coverage.
 Specifically, we have developed a graph diffusion model-based algorithm that generated discrete graphs via denoising diffusion to determine the optimal AeBS deployment and user association.
 Furthermore, we have adopted SCA method to obtain the optimal beamforming and rate allocation strategies for AeBSs.
 Extensive simulation results have confirmed the effectiveness of our proposed method.
-Future work will explore LAE networks with practical control stability considerations.
+Future work will explore LAWNs with practical control stability considerations.